karlredman/PyDL/README.md

 # Project:  MovieDL

 ## Introduction
-This is a practice project that downloads movies from a "free" movie storage sight [txmovie.in](http://txmovie.in).
+This is a practice project that downloads files from a file/movie storage site

 ## Motivation
 The intention is to write a full fledged python pogramming project from scratch that includes a full development lifecycle.